ag-grid/ag-grid/README.md

 - `bower install`
 - `gulp` or `gulp release`

-Normal 'gulp' does not include minifiation or source maps, and starts a watch.
+Normal 'gulp' does not include minification or source maps, and starts a watch.
 This is for development.

 'gulp release' does minification and no source maps.
 This is for releasing.